coniferconifer/ESP32-GPS-BTserial/README.md

 ## Application

+Use your external GPS module as Android's internal GPS.

+Step1.
 Configure mock-location on Android.

 Ref. https://eos-gnss.com/knowledge-base/configuring-mock-location-on-android-with-your-arrow-gnss-receiver

-Run Lefebure on Android to replace from Android phone's embeded GPS to your GPS.
+Step2.
+Run Lefebure NTRIP Client on Android to replace from Android phone's embeded GPS to your GPS.
+No need to set up NTRIP server if your GPS module does not support RTK GPS.

 Ref. https://play.google.com/store/apps/details?id=com.lefebure.ntripclient&hl=ja&gl=US